 Many different types of sanctions lists are maintained by governments and organizations around the world—and with new entries updated, in some cases, on an hourly basis, DPS becomes essential to mitigating the risk of trading with denied, sanctioned and restricted parties.

-Why DPS is Critical for Global Commerce
+Why Denied Party Screening is Critical for Global Commerce

 DPS today goes beyond traditional export compliance.
 With the continued rise of ecommerce, business integration and global connectivity, having a technology-enabled dynamic screening practice to review data at all levels can help to reduce business risk.
 The top reasons why screening technology is important include: